SimonRafferty/Arduino-Vibe-Coder/README.md

 - **Automatic Arduino integration** - Uses your existing Arduino IDE configuration and installed boards
 - **Dynamic board detection** - Shows only the boards you have cores installed for
 - **Sketch management** - Load existing sketches, save new ones, with automatic context awareness
-- **Project context** - AI understands your current sketch and can suggest improvements or modifications
+- **Project context** - AI understands your current sketch, selected board, and can suggest improvements or modifications
+- **New Chat** - Start fresh conversations with complete context clearing
 - **Sketchbook integration** - Can save sketches to your Arduino sketchbook folder
 - **Direct compilation** - Compile sketches with one click
 - **Automatic upload** - Upload to your boards without leaving the browser